-Africa Yoga Project educates, empowers, elevates and employs youth from Africa using the transformational practice of yoga.
-Our vision is to create opportunities for youth to step into their greatness, become self-sustaining and leaders in their communities.
+Africa Yoga Project Educates, Empowers, Elevates and Expands Employability with youth in Africa using the transformational practice of yoga.
+Our vision is to create opportunities for youth to step into their greatness and become self-sustaining leaders in their communities.

 And all over the world, people like you are getting involved, ready to lead the change in their own communities.
 Join us!

 2015 Annual Report here

 2016 Annual Report here // 2016 IRS 990 here